ved015/Medical-Chatbot-Llama-2-7B/README.md

 # Medical-Chatbot-Llama-2-7B
 This project aims to develop a user-friendly medical chatbot that allows users to query medical information and receive relevant responses efficiently.
-The chatbot utilizes advanced natural language processing techniques to interpret user queries and provide accurate responses.
+It is a end to end RAG LLM app that uses llamaindex and shows how to use Retrieval-Augmented-Generation (RAG) in langchain.

 # Model Architecture